abinayasangeetha/Exercise-07-Multiplexer-and-De-multiplexer/README.md

 ```
 /*
 Program for flipflops  and verify its truth table in quartus using Verilog programming.
-Developed by: PAVITHRA R
+Developed by: ABINAYA S
-RegisterNumber:  212222230106
+RegisterNumber:  212222230002
 */
 ```
 ## 1x4 Multiplexer: